Unit VIII. Healing the Soul

 lower world to find and reunite lost soul parts.
 Upon return one is

-expected to live his or her soul commitment and share the gifts received during
+expected to live his or her soul commitment and share the gifts received

-our responsibility.
+soul becomes our responsibility.

 Vision Quest